UK issues 1st-ever 'red' warning for hot weather next week

-LONDON -- Britain’s Met Office issued its first ever “red” warning for exceptional heat, saying record temperatures early next week will put even healthy people at risk of serious illness and death.
+LONDON -- British authorities issued their first ever “red” warning for extreme heat early next week, declaring a national emergency as forecasters predict record temperatures that will put even healthy people at risk of serious illness and death.

+The alert comes as scientists say climate change is increasing the likelihood of exceptional heat waves in Britain, a country better known for gray skies and rain.
+The chances of temperatures like those forecast for next week are already 10 times higher than they would be without the influence of human activity, said Nikos Christidis, a Met Office climate scientist.

-“We hoped we wouldn’t get to this situation but for the first time ever we are forecasting greater than 40°C in the U.K.," said Nikos Christidis, a Met Office scientist.
-“In a recent study we found that the likelihood of extremely hot days in the U.K. has been increasing and will continue to do so during the course of the century, with the most extreme temperatures expected to be observed in the southeast of England.''
+“We hoped we wouldn’t get to this situation, but for the first time ever we are forecasting greater than 40°C in the U.K.,” Christidis said in a prepared statement.
+“In a recent study we found that the likelihood of extremely hot days in the U.K. has been increasing and will continue to do so during the course of the century.”

-The U.K. Health Security Agency increased its own alert to the highest level, warning of a “national emergency.”
+The U.K. Health Security Agency increased its own hot weather alert to the highest level, putting it to “national emergency.”
+The warning system was created in 2004, when concerns about climate change spurred authorities to develop their first plan to protect the public from severed heat.

 ’’At this level, illness and death may occur among the fit and healthy, and not just in high-risk groups,” UKHSA said.